 You can use Credit Karma’s free credit-monitoring service to help detect signs of fraud or unusual activity.

 Identity monitoring services scan web information and public databases (sometimes credit reports too) for unusual activity, and then alert you if this activity has taken place.

 Each monitoring service varies in terms of the databases it searches and the frequency of those searches.
 You may find identity monitoring advertised for only a few dollars a month, but before signing up, make sure you understand exactly what information is monitored, how often it’s monitored, and any fees involved.

-As with credit monitoring, you can sign up with Credit Karma to get our free ID monitoring, which includes alerts when your personal information is exposed in another company’s public data breach, or when there’s an indication that your passwords on other sites may be compromised.
+You can sign up with Credit Karma to get free ID monitoring, which includes alerts when your personal information is exposed in another company’s public data breach, or when there’s an indication that your passwords on other sites may be compromised.